 The Future of AI and Inbound Marketing (the beginning of a beautiful friendship)

 We expect that there will be a ten-fold expansion of marketing technology over the next 10 years.
-The preeminent inbound marketing firm HubSpot recently increased their AI budget ten times over in just a single year.
+In fact, according to MIT Sloan Management Review, over 80% of executives surveyed are “eyeing the peaks,” viewing AI as a strategic opportunity for their company.
 It makes perfect sense, since digital marketers are limited by their humanity in their ability to conceptualize, produce, and roll out inbound marketing campaigns with minimal cost and maximum efficiency.

 It’s important that you understand just how fast all this is happening.
 AI companies specializing in the development of programs to help marketers are among the best-funded.
 The artificial intelligence industry has made research and development of machine learning algorithms for the marketing industry a high priority, and businesses who adopt these technologies will have a salient edge over their competitors in the marketplace.